 IRM Documentation & Auditing Recommendations

 Supporting your IRM program requires documenting its performance and effectiveness, including spotlighting and sharing evidentiary data.
 Whether it’s via reports submitted to management, or sharing meeting minutes containing discussion of and direction given to emerging risks, it’s important to highlight the clarity and depth of the information provided within the IRM framework.

 In internal audit or external regulatory examinations, it’s essential to explain to stakeholders the risk methodology in unambiguous terms.
 Within an IRM approach, a little education can go a long way toward evidencing a fully integrated and effective risk discipline.

 Learning More About How IRM Can Bring Your Risk Management Goals Within Reach

-IRM is the latest evolution toward full-fledged management of risk throughout the organization and requires true understanding and expertise, rather than relying on a dashboard and reporting system.
+IRM is the latest evolution toward implementing a fully integrated risk management function throughout your organization.
+The improved performance and value it can deliver requires a deeper level of risk understanding and practical expertise, rather than simply relying on a standard dashboard and reporting system.

 If you’d like to learn more about IRM and how it can help your enterprise reach its risk management program goals, connect with the ComplyScore experts for a courtesy consultation.